fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The required entity ID is a Uniform Resource Identifier (URI) that you use to identify Fleet when configuring the identity provider.
 It must exactly match the Entity ID field used in identity provider configuration.

-- Required setting if SSO is enabled, must have at least 5 characters (string).
+- Required setting if SSO is enabled, must have at least 5 characters (string)
-- Default value: "".
+- Default value: ""
 - Config file format:
   ```
   sso_settings: